UW-Advanced-Robotics-Lab/uwarl-libbarrett/README.md

 ### Gravity Calibration

-For gravity calibration, follow the instructions on [Barrett Wiki](https://support.barrett.com/wiki/WAM/Calibration).
+For gravity calibration, follow the instructions on the [Quick Start Guide](https://web.barrett.com/support/WAM_Documentation/WAM_QuickStartGuide.pdf).
+Do not follow process defined in [Barrett Wiki](https://support.barrett.com/wiki/WAM/Calibration), as the function `./calibrate`->`Calibrate Gravity Compensation` fails to load.

 The default `cal.conf` has the following look: